Register Early and Save!

 Mount Moriah Christian Camp maintains high standards of conduct and personal separation.
 Any camper refusing to abide by the rules is subject to dismissal.

 Leaders and helpers from each group are encouraged to be involved with their young people as well as to counsel them during the invitations.
 Sponsors will stay with their young people.
 No children below camp age will be permitted.
-Leaders will also have a chance to attend several Youth Worker Training Sessions that can help them with their young people.

 Campers will not have access to make or receive calls, except in case of an emergency.